About our group

 β-PARTICLE EMITTER - 3H (14C)

 Tritium/carbon-14 labeling of complex, multifunctional drug candidates requires mild, fast and safe preparative methods.
 We have expertise handling well-established methods used for introduction of tritium into biologically active molecules – from simple catalytic hydrogen isotope exchange through reduction of carbon-carbon multiple bonds, catalytic reductive dehalogenations to reductions with in-house synthesized carrier-free complex metallic tritides.
 We have been investigating the feasibility of Frustrated Lewis Pairs (FLP) as a mild catalysts for various tritiations in the quest for alternative orthogonal tritiation methods.
-The radiochemical purity of produced tracers is always checked by radio-HPLC, radio-TLC and 3H NMR spectra.
+The analysis and radiochemical purity of produced tracers is always checked by radio-HPLC, LC-MS, GC-MS, radio-TLC and 3H NMR spectra.